Supreme Court of Canada upholds Safe Third Country Agreement

 In the first three months of 2023, before the agreement was extended to apply to the entire border, Canada received 14,192 refugee claims from irregular border crossers.

-This year's expansion of the agreement removed unofficial crossings such as Roxham Road in Quebec as viable options for potential asylum seekers to get to Canada.

-The Supreme Court heard arguments in the case before Trudeau and Biden announced that update.
+The Supreme Court heard arguments in the case before Trudeau and Biden announced this year's expansion.

 Amnesty International has said the updated agreement creates an even more dangerous and unfair situation for people seeking asylum in Canada.